* This is the Professional Version. *

 In all catheterized patients (and those with an ileal conduit), patency should be ascertained by irrigation before further testing; this approach may solve the problem.
 In many of the remaining patients, etiology (eg, shock, sepsis) is clinically apparent.
 In others, particularly those with multiple disorders, testing is needed to differentiate prerenal from renal (ATN) causes.
 In patients without a urinary catheter, placement of a catheter should be considered; this will diagnose and treat obstruction and provide continuous monitoring of output.

-Identified causes are treated; outflow obstruction is corrected, volume is replaced, cardiac output is normalized.
+Identified causes are treated; outflow obstruction is corrected, volume is replaced, and cardiac output is normalized.
 Nephrotoxic drugs are stopped, and another drug is substituted.
 Hypotension should be avoided to prevent further renal insults.
 Patients with renal failure that cannot be reversed may require renal replacement therapy (eg, continuous venovenous hemofiltration or hemodialysis).

 Categories of causes of oliguria include decreased renal blood flow, renal insufficiency, and urinary outflow obstruction.